camail-official/discretax/docs/index.md

 ```

 ## Full Library Installation
-If you want to install the full libary, especially if you want to **contribute** to the project, clone the [linax](https://github.com/camail-official/linax) repository and cd into it
+If you want to install the full library, especially if you want to **contribute** to the project, clone the [linax](https://github.com/camail-official/linax) repository and cd into it
 ```bash
 cd linax
 ```